waad9/ERead/README.md

 <tr>
 <td>

 If you want to do more of something , you have to build it into your routine and as a habit.
-Also,collaborators make better and problem solvers when  we understand our world  better, and learn new things.Reading is like anything else, So  Reading is like anything else.
+Also,collaborators make better and problem solvers when we understand our world better, and learn new things, So Reading is like anything else.

 </td>
 </tr>